fast foods that are okay for kidney disease

 Protein

-If you have kidney disease, it’s often recommended to eat less protein, especially from meat.
-Instead, you can choose foods like
+Kidney disease among patients often recommended to eat less protein, especially from meat.
+Instead, you can choose healthier choices for your kidney diet —

 These plant-based proteins are good for you.
-You can also eat dairy, eggs, and fish, which are better choices than beef.
+You can also eat dairy like almond milk, eggs, and fish, which are better choices than beef.

 Sodium

-Sodium helps keep your body’s fluids balanced, controls your blood pressure, and helps your muscles and nerves work.
-You should try to eat less than 2,300 milligrams of sodium each day, which is about 700 milligrams per meal.
+Sodium helps keep your body’s fluids balanced, controls your blood pressure levels, and helps your muscles and nerves work.
+You should try to eat less than 2,300 milligrams of sodium each day for optimal kidney health goals, which is about 700 milligrams per meal.

-However, fast food often has too much sodium, so it can be hard to eat the right amount, especially if you have kidney disease.
+However, fast food and common restaurants often have too much sodium, so it can be hard to eat the right amount, especially if you have kidney disease.

 Potassium